mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/README.md

 3. Create your credentials (e.g., a Service Account key or an OAuth 2.0 Client ID) within this same project.
 4.  **You do not need to link your Apps Script project to this GCP project.** The authentication is handled by the credentials you provide to the library.

-#### **If using the Default User Authentication Flow:**
+#### **Path 2: If using the Default User Authentication Flow**
 This method uses the identity of the user running the script.
-For libraries that already exist as an Advanced Services (e.g., Drive, Sheets, and Slides etc), you can use the default user authentication flow by following these steps:
+The setup depends on the API you want to use.

+*   **For APIs that are also Advanced Services** (e.g., Drive, Sheets):
     1. In your Apps Script project, click **Services \+**.
     2. Find the corresponding advanced service (e.g., `Drive API`) and **Add** it.
-3. By doing this, you've instructed Apps Script to enable the API in the background using its hidden, default Google Cloud project.
+    3. This enables the API in the background using Apps Script's hidden, default GCP project.

-### **When and How to Link a Standard GCP Project**
+*   **For all other APIs** (e.g., Cloud Vision, Firebase):

-You only need to link your Apps Script project to a standard GCP project for specific operational reasons.
-The most common are:
+    1. You must link your Apps Script project to a **standard GCP project**.

-*   To publish your script as an add-on in the Google Workspace Marketplace.
-*   To call an API using the **default user authentication flow** if that API is not an Apps Script "Advanced Service".
-*   To view your script's logs and error reports in the Google Cloud console.
-*   To have your script executed by other applications via the Apps Script API.

-**To link your project:**

-1. Create or select a project in the [Google Cloud Console](https://console.cloud.google.com/).
-2. You must configure the consent screen before you can link the project.
-Go to **APIs & Services > OAuth consent screen** and complete the required fields.
+    2. In your standard GCP project, go to **APIs & Services > Library** and **enable the API**.
-3. In your Apps Script project, click **Project Settings ⚙️**.
-4. Scroll down to **Google Cloud Platform (GCP) Project** and click **Change project**.
-5. Enter the **Project Number** of your GCP project and click **Set project**.
+    3. For a detailed guide on how to link your project, see the official documentation on [Standard Google Cloud Platform projects](https://developers.google.com/apps-script/guides/cloud-platform-projects#standard_cloud_platform_projects).

 ---

-### **Step 1: Find and Add the Library Code**
+### Step 1: Find and Add the Library Code

 1. Navigate to the `build/` directory in this repository.
 2. Find the folder for the API you want to use and open the specific version directory.
 3. Add the library code to your project by copying the content from either `[ApiName].with_docs.gs` (for development) or `[ApiName].gs` (for production) into a new script file.

-### **Step 2: Add Required Scopes to Your Manifest**
+### Step 2: Add Required Scopes to Your Manifest

 1. From the library folder in the `build/` directory, open the `appsscript.json` file.
 2. Copy the scopes you need from the `"oauthScopes"` array into your own project's manifest file (`Project Settings ⚙️ > Show "appsscript.json" manifest file`).
 3.  **Note:** You must always include the `https://www.googleapis.com/auth/script.external_request` scope to allow the library to make API calls.

-*(The rest of the README, covering Authentication Flow examples, Developer Usage, and Acknowledgements, would follow here as before.)*
+That is a brilliant idea.
+You've identified a gap between the high-level setup and the very detailed service account example.
+Adding a new, dedicated section with concise "recipes" for initializing the library will make it much more scannable and user-friendly.

+This new section will act as a quick-reference guide, showing users the exact syntax for the most common initialization patterns at a glance.

+I have drafted a new **"Usage and Configuration Patterns"** section and integrated it into the `README.md`.
+I also slightly retitled the existing service account example to frame it as a detailed walkthrough that builds on these patterns.

+Here is the complete, revised `README.md`.

+---

-# **Google API Client Library Generator for Apps Script**
+# Google API Client Library Generator for Apps Script

-A Google Apps Script project that dynamically generates modern, feature-rich client libraries for any public Google API directly from the Google APIs Discovery Service.
+A Google Apps Script project that dynamically generates modern, feature-rich client libraries for any public Google API directly from the [Google API Discovery Service](https://developers.google.com/discovery).

 This tool creates libraries with features including flexible authentication, and automatic exponential backoff.

-## **Pre-built Libraries Available**
+## Pre-built Libraries Available

 **This repository includes a `build/` directory containing auto-generated client libraries for every discoverable Google API.**